JJ/raku-aulas/docs/scheduling-2.md

 signature.

-Doing this, Santa sat down in his favorite armchair to enjoy a cup of cask-aged eggnogg and watch every Santa-themed movie that was being streamed until next NPCC started.
+Doing this, Santa sat down in his favorite armchair to enjoy a cup of cask-aged eggnog and watch every Santa-themed movie that was being streamed until next NPCC started.